 The Creative Life

-I began writing my monthly column, The Creative Life, in January of 2016.
-The column explores the diverse forms of inspiration available to us as residents of Santa Cruz County.
-Through interviews, local artists of all types share the habits that help them stay inspired, motivated and productive.
-Together we explore the science of creativity and learn how to stoke our personal creativity on a daily basis.
+I began writing a monthly column, The Creative Life, in January of 2016.
+My column explored diverse forms of inspiration through interviews with local artists of all types.
+My subjects happily shared the habits that help them stay inspired, motivated and productive.
+Together we explored the science of creativity and learned how to stoke our personal creativity on a daily basis.

 Arriving in Santa Cruz in the early 1970s, the writer Stephen Kessler found Santa Cruz to be “a cultural frontier town” in the sense that if you wanted to start something…you could.
 He took the challenge to heart, and over the past four decades has made significant contributions to the community of outstanding writers who call Santa Cruz home.